 My parent's attempt to dissuade me was half-hearted.
 I didn’t mind, I was going anyway.
 Not just to be with Tracy but to free my parents from fraternal tension and be one less mouth to feed.

-Being back in the UK was awful at first but I soon readjusted to the cold and grey in a tiny bedsit in Staines in one of my father’s investment properties.
-I worked in one of his old betting shops and before setting up my discotheque.
-Then I met Cedric and that was nearly a year ago and still, the hotel hadn’t opened.
-If I’d stayed in Spain, Mark and I would have killed each other by now.
+The journey back was pleasant enough but being back in the UK was awful but I soon readjusted to the cold and grey in a tiny bedsit in Staines in one of my father’s investment properties.
+I worked in one of his old betting shops, but I soon had the idea for my discotheque and within a few months was making ends meet.
+Then I met Cedric and that was nearly a year ago.

 A particularly heavy burst of rain shook me back to reality.

-This spot on the bridge used to be my therapist, a safe haven well away from Mark’s snide remarks and insults where I could chew over life’s mysteries.
+This spot on the bridge used to be my therapist, a safe haven well away from Mark’s snide remarks and insults, where I could chew over life’s mysteries.
 It still was.
 The muddy water swirling downstream calmed me and when a piece of driftwood floated by, I wondered like me, where it might end up.
 The treatment was working, my mind ceased its turmoil over Tracy, and clarity returned.

-Ducks and swans glided regally among the reeds the rain not bothering them at all; a water rat scuttled down the bank and disappeared into the greenery.
+Ducks and swans glided regally among the reeds, the rain not bothering them at all; a water rat scuttled down the bank and disappeared into the greenery.
 As my short tenure on the island flashed before me – I recalled the exhilaration when returning home from boarding school.
 Picnics on the lawn, racing up and down the inlet in the boat, and the sadness when returning for another term in that awful place supposed to provide the best education money could buy.
 Some academic nerdy types thrived there but not me.
-I was more of a learning-by-doing student and whoever put the curriculum together had made no allowances for people of my persuasion.
+I was more of a learning-by-doing type student and whoever put the curriculum together had made no allowances for people of my persuasion.
 I’d left when I was sixteen with a few measly ‘O’ levels.
 Life would be my university.

-My eyes watered as a vision of Alison; my first girlfriend appeared hovering over the river.
+My eyes watered as a vision of Alison; my first girlfriend, appeared hovering over the river.
 She seemed so realistic, I almost reached out to touch her soft blond hair and could sense her inexperienced tender lips on mine.
 During my middle teens, we’d met on successive annual family Mediterranean cruises and exchanged letters for several years but somehow, we had lost touch.
 Her memory stirred something within me, a thirst for family and warmer climes.

 A sudden gust almost blew me over, exposing me to the tempest.
 Within seconds I was soaked to the skin, but I was more concerned about my tan-brown leather jacket.
 In the blink of an eye, it had transformed from a stylish fashion statement into a soggy rag.